National Museum of Ireland: Decorative Arts and History

-National Museum of Ireland – Decorative Arts and History, including the Great Seal of the Irish Free State, is the part of the collection kept at the large Collins Barracks site, a former military barracks named after Michael Collins in 1922.
-This site, opened in 1997, also holds the Museum's administrative centre, a shop and a coffee shop.
+The National Museum of Ireland – Decorative Arts and History is the part of the national collection kept at the large Collins Barracks site, a former military barracks named after Michael Collins in 1922.
+The collection at this branch, opened in 1997, includes the Great Seal of the Irish Free State.
+The site has a shop and a cafe, and also hosts the overall administrative centre of the National Museum.

 This section has displays of furniture, silver, ceramics and glassware, as well as examples of folk life and costume, and money and weapons.
 A Chinese porcelain vase from about 1300 AD, the Fonthill vase, is one of the features.
 The Soldiers & Chiefs exhibition features military artefacts and memorabilia tracing Ireland's military history from 1550 to the present.
 Special exhibitions are mounted regularly; in summer 2007, for example, replicas of six Irish High Crosses that were subsequently shown internationally.

 Natural History Museum

 The Natural History Museum, which is part of the National Museum, although often thought of as distinct, is on Merrion Street in Dublin and houses specimens of animals from around the world.
 It is also known as the Dead Zoo by locals.
 Its collection and Victorian appearance have not changed significantly since the early 20th century.